apache/accumulo-testing/contrib/terraform-testing-infrastructure/README.md

 shared state instructions are based on
 [this article](https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa).

 To generate the storage, run `terraform init` followed by `terraform apply`.
+Note that the shell working directory must be the `shared_state/aws` or `shared_state/azure` directory when you run the terraform commands for shared state creation.

 The default AWS configuration generates the S3 bucket name when `terraform apply` is run.
 This ensures that a globally unique S3 bucket name is used.
 It is not required to set any variables for